ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 If the deployment mode specifies a Third-Party Auditor, the maximum amount of time in milliseconds that the auditor may lag behind the most recent version of the Transparency Log is provided in `max_auditor_lag`.
-Additionally, a public key for verifying the auditor's signature on views of the Transparency Log is provided in `auditor_public_key`.
+The position of the first log entry that the auditor started processing is provided in `auditor_start_pos`.
+A public key for verifying the auditor's signature on views of the Transparency Log is provided in `auditor_public_key`.

 The `max_ahead` and `max_behind` fields contain the maximum amount of time in milliseconds that a tree head may be ahead of or behind the user's local clock